SixArm/unix-shell-script-kit/README.md

 ### older

-older: is the age of a given time older than a given number of seconds?.
+Is the age of a given time older than a given number of seconds?

 ```sh
 older 1000000000 && echo "true" || echo "false"